Dumbrovskii/KFE-Codec-2/README.md

 ## Certificate-based Encryption

-KFE-codec can optionally encrypt frames using the cpECSK scheme.
-Provide a certificate file when encoding to enable encryption:
+cpECSK performs a deterministic permutation of pixels in every frame.
+The permutation parameters are derived from a user supplied *certificate* file.
+Any non-empty file can act as a certificate – for example one created with ``dd if=/dev/urandom of=my.cert bs=32 count=1``.
+Pass this file with the ``--cert`` option when encoding:

 ```
-kfe-codec encode bin/input.bin kfe/output --cert path/to/cert
+kfe-codec encode bin/input.bin kfe/output --cert my.cert
 ```

-The checksum of the certificate is stored in the first frame and the file is copied next to the output video as `<output>.cert`.
-Decoding verifies the checksum and requires the same certificate:
+The SHA‑256 digest of the certificate is written to the header frame and a copy of the certificate is saved alongside the video as ``<output>.cert``.
+During decoding the same certificate must be supplied.
+If ``<video>.cert`` exists in the same directory it is loaded automatically, otherwise provide the path
+explicitly:

 ```
-kfe-codec decode kfe/output.mkv bin/restored.bin --cert path/to/cert
+kfe-codec decode kfe/output.mkv bin/restored.bin --cert my.cert
 ```

-If the checksum does not match, decoding fails.
+Decoding fails if the certificate's digest does not match the embedded value.

 ## Testing